 We went on to develop the first two-dimensional thermal-mechanical models that simulate the geometry of SDRs formed by magmatic loads.
 The model allowed us to show that the thin elastic plate assumption had a modest effect on the model geometry.
 But, before we could do that a thorough study of the effect of numerical grid size and time steps had to be undertaken.
 We also showed that the use of tracers of volcanic layers greatly increased the reliability of model predicted structures.
 A test of a purely elastic layer against the numerical thin plate model counterpart shows that resulting geometric differences were negligible.

 Following the benchmark, we develop the 2D models with realistic rheology and we summarize the model results in Figure 10.
 EP thick plate models with long term extension show close to linear trend of Te = 0.49HL.
 Increasing cohesion from 20 MPa to 40 MPa induces little increase in plate strength.
 EVP thick plate models with Newtonian rheology and constant thermal structure realistically calculate density structure evolution and predict a mapping of Te = 0.32HL.
-Effective plate strengths of the thermal evolving models fall between the narrow range of EP and EVP constant thermal model and predicts that the effective elastic thickness of the lithosphere is 37% of of the actual thickness.
+Effective plate strengths of the thermal evolving models fall between the narrow range of EP and EVP constant thermal model and predicts that the effective elastic thickness of the lithosphere is 38% of of the actual thickness.
 Changing crustal material from dry quartz to dry plagioclase increases HL and Te by ~60%.
-Underplating reduces SDRs thickness by ~25% (dry quartz without crust mantle coupling) and ~50% (dry plagioclase with crust mantle coupling).
-Using the two observable parameters Xf and γ is still viable even for highly non-linear thermally evolving models and show consistent results.
+Underplating reduces SDRs thickness by ~29% (dry quartz without crust mantle coupling) and ~49% (dry plagioclase with crust mantle coupling).
+Using the two observable parameters Xf and γ is still viable even for non-linear thermally evolving models and show consistent results.

 From an analytic elastic thin plate model formulation, we derive Te-dependent observables Xf and γ that can be directly measured in MCS data.
 For SDRs that have not reached steady-state deflection, we consider another observable ϕ that represents the relationship between plate strength and dike loads. ϕ is useful because it is almost extension-independent; namely, ϕ remains nearly constant during SDRs evolution as long as plate strength remains the same.
 Measuring thickness between the bottom of SDRs package and the Moho depth gives an approximation of dike height hd.
 Using ϕ and hd together we can estimate Te.
 When all three observables are all available for the data, calculating Te separately from each observable gives confidence in the results.
 For example, from a depth converted SDRs profile offshore Argentina at 35° South (Figure 1), Xf measurement gives Te = 2.2 km, γ results in a Te of 2.1 km.
 Given the uncertainties in the MCS data, these results are highly consistent with each other.

 The results indicate that the thickness of rifting lithosphere inversely correlates with estimated mantle potential temperature (Tp) of corresponding large igneous province (LIP).
-Based on petrological analysis (Herzberg & Gazel, 2009) estimate that for North Atlantic Igneous Province the values of Tp is ~1650 °C. Our estimate of the lithospheric thickness at the time of rifting was 3.4 km.
-For the Paraná-Etendeka large igneous province Hawkesworth et al. (2000) estimate that Tp is ~1450 °C. In the nearby Argentinian basin we find that the lithospheric thickness at the time of rifting was 5.7 km.
+Based on petrological analysis, Herzberg & Gazel, (2009) estimate that for North Atlantic Igneous Province the values of Tp is ~1650 °C. Our estimate of the lithospheric thickness at the time of rifting was 3.4 km.
+For the Paraná-Etendeka large igneous province Hawkesworth et al. (2000) estimate that Tp is ~1450 °C. In the nearby Argentinian basin, we find that the lithospheric thickness at the time of rifting was 5.7 km.
 This suggests that the hotter the mantle under an LIP the thinner the adjacent lithosphere.